rfdytzz/ai-prompt-gallery/README.md

 # AI Prompt Gallery

-Built with Laravel API and Vue.js, AI Prompt Gallery is a modern web platform for exploring, sharing, and discovering AI image generation prompts.
+Built with Laravel API and Vue.js, AI Prompt Gallery is a modern web platform for exploring, sharing, and discovering AI image generation prompts and others.
 Users can upload prompts with AI-generated images, browse categories, search prompts, and save their favorite creations.

 ## Features